-Highway motor vehicles (including buses) that have a taxable gross weight of 55,000 pounds or more are taxable.
+Highway motor vehicles that have a taxable gross weight of 55,000 pounds or more are taxable.

 A highway motor vehicle includes any self-propelled vehicle designed to carry a load over public highways, whether or not also designed to perform other functions.
-Examples of vehicles that are designed to carry a load over public highways include buses, highway-type trucks, and truck tractors.
-Generally, vans, pickup trucks, panel trucks, and similar trucks are not subject to this tax.
+Examples of vehicles that are designed to carry a load over public highways include buses, trucks, and truck tractors.
+Generally, vans, pickup trucks, panel trucks, and similar trucks are not subject to this tax because they have a taxable gross weight less than 55,000 pounds.